tracykm/Poemist/README.md

 ## Implementation Timeline

 ### Phase 1: User Authentication, Models and Components and Router (1 day)
 Get sign up and authentication working, the models and relations, and the basic views working.
-Components and router working so that it is possible to do a walk through of the site.
+Components and router setup so that it is possible to do a walk through of the site.

-### Phase 2: Create and Save a PhotoPoem (1 day)
+### Phase 2: Create and Save a Poem (1 day)

-Get the image from the browser preview to store in the database.
+Get passage from db, user select words and this information is stored in state.
+On save adds to db and displays properly.

-### Phase 3: Flux Architecture and PhotoPoem CRUD and the json views outputing the right information (2 days)
+### Phase 3: Delete and Edit Poems (1 days)

-Stores and Actions and JSON apis will be set up.
-The basics of creating, deleting and viewing PhotoPoems should work in the browser.
+Poems are properly deleted and edited.
+The information is stored in the db and automatically updated in the stores and components.

-### Phase 4: Comments, Likes and Polished Image Creation (2 days)
+### Phase 4: Likes and Polished Image Creation (1 days)

-Set up comments and likes so they can be added and seen in the browser.
-Polished the image generation so that there are a handful of possible backgrounds and fonts.
+Set up likes so they can be added and seen in the browser.
+Polished the selection so that it is intuitive and able to select letters.

+### Phase 5: Optimization (1 day)
+Make sure db we're avoiding unnecessary SQL queries.
+Improve any inefficient JS algorithms.

-### Phase 4: Finish Styling and Add CSS Transitions (1 day)
+### Phase 6: Finish Styling and Add CSS Transitions (1 day)
 A day devoted to styling.
 Spend one full day after basics are working and then move on.
-(Possibly revist after important bonus material)
+(Possibly revisit after important bonus material)

-### Phase 5: Improve Text Generating Algorithm (1 day)

-Add more variety to make it interesting in mass.

-### Bonus Features (TBD)
+### Bonus Features
-- [ ] Infinite scroll
-- [ ] Export
+- [ ] Export as image (8)
+  [ ] Use the site up to saving a poem without login (3)
-- [ ] Switch view between most popular and most recent
+- [ ] Switch view between most popular and most recent (3)
-- [ ] Notification number
-- [ ] Comment on other photos
-- [ ] Favorites page of liked photos
+- [ ] Click any poem to see it larger (3)
-- [ ] View source on poem to see original context
+- [ ] View source on poem to see original context (1)
-- [ ] See more or less of the passage
+- [ ] In create use more or less of the passage (8)
+- [ ] Facebook log in (3)
+- [ ] Comment on poems (5)